-Web forms are a great way to set up after school clubs, gather parental consent and organise school trips.
+Web Forms (eForm) are a great way to set up after school clubs, gather parental consent and organise school trips.
 Any form that you usually must print and send home, and then sort out once they are returned can be digitalised through the Schoolzine platform.

 A few examples of the types of forms you can set up are:

 Log in to your Control Centre and select the Content menu tab.

 Select + New Web Form.

 Fill out the Web Form Name and Web Form Page Heading.

 Ticking the Contact Form option enables the Contact Fields tab in the Web Form Builder step.
 Filling out of Contact Form fields will link form records to users within your system.
 Note: If this is a Subscription Form then the Contact Form field will be set automatically.

 Fill in the Description field with any instructions or other information.
 Note: You are also able to populate other media items, hyperlinks, and pictures within this section.

 This is where you can start to build your Web Form.
 Simply click the fields on the right to add them to the form.
 If you need to re-arrange the order of your fields you can click on the arrow button and drag the field into the correct spot.

 From the Builder page, you can start to build your Web Form.
 Simply click the fields on the right to add them.
 If you require any Custom Fields such as Dietary Requirements or Allergies, you will need to create these from the Input Fields section.